mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 * weekly - a weekly timespan for each calendar week in the date range of the topic
 * monthly - a monthly timespan for each calendar month in the date range of the topic

 Media Cloud needs to guess the date of many of the stories discovered while topic spidering.
-We have validated the date guessing to be about 87% accurate for all methods other than the finding a url in the story url.
+We have validated the date guessing to be about 87% accurate for all methods other than the finding a URL in the story URL.
 The possiblity of significant date errors make it possible for the Topic Mapper system to wrongly assign stories to a given timespan and to also miscount links within a given timespan (due to stories getting misdated into or out of a given timespan).
 To mitigate the risk of drawing the wrong research conclusions from a given timespan, we model what the timespan might look like if dates were wrong with the frequency that our validation tell us that they are wrong within a given timespan.
 We then generate a pearson's correlation between the ranks of the top media for the given timespan in our actual data and in each of ten runs of the modeled data.
 The model_* fields provide the mean and standard deviations of the square of those correlations.

 ### Example